mmaarij/Parallelized-Number-Plate-Detection-System-using-OpenCV-OpenMP/README.md

 2. Detected plates are processed, and regions of interest (ROIs) are selected based on certain criteria, such as size and position.

 3. These ROIs are passed to the character recognition function, which extracts characters and sends them to a neural network for recognition.
 The neural network is executed as a system command using Python.
+See [Python Neural Network for Character Recognition](#neural-network-for-character-recognition).

 4. The recognized characters are labeled on the image, and rectangles are drawn around them.